huijunwu/libgdx-ai-wiki/A*.md

 The simplistic pseudocode above does not include explicit reference to many performance-enhancing possibilities.
 For example, closed should be tracked as a hash table and search could be performed in parallel (advanced, see [further reading](#demos-and-further-reading)).
 Overall, the performance of A* depends heavily on
 - How and how often sorting is performed
 - The underlying data structures used
-- How duplicate detection is performed
+- Complexity of the heuristic function(s)
-- The heuristic function(s)
+- Whether duplicate detection is performed
 - Whether optimality is required

 Also notice that A* must perform an exhaustive search and obtain a result before any plan is returned.
 This is because vanilla A* is not an **anytime algorithm** and therefore cannot return partial plans--a significant weakness for most games.
 An anytime adaptation can be found [here](http://papers.nips.cc/paper/2382-ara-anytime-a-with-provable-bounds-on-sub-optimality.pdf).
 A **realtime adaptive** improvement can be found [here](https://www.cs.cmu.edu/~motionplanning/papers/sbp_papers/integrated2/koenig_realtime_adaptive_astar_aamas06.pdf).
 Hopefully implementations of these algorithms will be added to libgdx in the near future.